gatsbyjs/gatsby/docs/blog/2018-11-06-gatsby-for-apps/index.md

 This demo application encapsulates some of the concepts and themes I've been hitting upon, particularly:

 1. Gmail, Twitter, et al, are key exemplars that form a mental model of a rich, web app experience
-1. Gatsby provides components, plugins, etc. for delivering great experiences (use them!)
+1. Gatsby provides components, plugins, etc. for delivering great experiences, including progressive web app functionality (use them!)
 1. Gatsby not only _can_ build web applications, it's an excellent choice for building web applications

 Additionally, the demo application shows some specific web application functionality, such as: